dianlight/deployer/README.markdown

 # Deployer #

-** ATTENTION **
-This is a early alpha version and is not tested in all condition and environments.
-Use with CAUTION only as Technology Preview not on production environment.
+**ATTENTION** This is a beta version!
+Use with CAUTION not on production environment. **ATTENTION**
-** ATTENTION **

 This externsion allow to manage two environment at time.
 One environment is the stage and is a "standard" Symphony.CMS installation where authors can develop the website.
 The other environment is the production where a snopshot of the stage enviroment live without in a "readonly" mode.

-- Version: 0.03
+- Version: 0.4
-- Date: 15th Dec 2010
+- Date: 16th Dec 2010
 - Requirements: Symphony 2.1.0 or above, ZIP enabled (--enable-zip)
 - Author: Lucio Tarantino, lucio.tarantino@gmail.com
 - Constributors: [A list of contributors can be found in the commit history]